meshcloud/meshcloud-docs/docs/meshstack.openshift.md

 ### meshStack Service Account

 The meshStack OpenShift Module uses a dedicated OpenShift ServiceAccount to work with OpenShift APIs on behalf of meshStack.
-To create these credentials, create the following objects via `oc apply` as a Cluster Administrator.
+To create these credentials, create the following objects via `oc create -f <file>` as a Cluster Administrator.

+> You can also use `oc replace -f <file>` to update existing definitions.

 ```yaml
 ---